 TheDC: Is this the first book you’ve written?

 Dr. Sinha: Yes, as a solo writer this is the first book I have written; but I have two other books to my credit that have been jointly edited and one that has been jointly written.

 Dr. Sinha: In my school days, grammar was my interest.
-After my Class 12 exams, I read a book on the history of English language which sparked an interest in me to pursue linguistics.
-I thought of taking linguistics in college but unfortunately it was not provided as a subject in the colleges near by so I studied English Honours in Darjeeling Govt.
+After my Class 12 exams, I read a book on the history of the English language which sparked an interest in me to pursue linguistics.
+I thought of taking linguistics in college but unfortunately, it was not provided as a subject in the colleges nearby so I studied English Honours in Darjeeling Govt.
 College and proceeded with Linguistics in my Masters.
 I also read one of the oldest grammars of Lepcha language by Lt.
 GB Mainwaring which inspired me to take up linguistics as well.
-Initially, I wanted to work on Lepcha language; but still it is my wish to be fulfilled.
+Initially, I wanted to work on Lepcha language; but still, it is my wish to be fulfilled.

 The DC: Do you plan on writing more?

 Dr Sinha: As I am in the field of academics, it is generally expected that I will write more.
 It is a part and parcel of the field that I am in.
 Right now, I don’t really have anything particular in mind about writing a book but I will definitely write something more on sign languages, as well as on areas that interest me especially on Nepali spoken in India, and endangered languages of the Himalayas Yes, I have few draft articles to meet their deadlines — as always.